 Carnegie units earned for Compensatory Mathematics courses cannot be included as any of the four (4) Math Carnegie units required for graduation; however, Carnegie units earned for these courses may be included in the general elective graduation requirements.
 Compensatory Mathematics may be taken only if a credit-bearing Math course is taken in the same school year.
 CCR Mathematics Grade 8, Ready for High School Mathematics, and Foundations of Algebra cannot be taken after a student has received a Carnegie unit in the CCR Algebra I course.
 The Ready for High School Mathematics course shall only be available for 8th grade or 9th grade students.
 Foundations of Algebra shall only be available for 9th grade students.
-MYP Geometry, MYP Algebra II, IB-DP Mathematics I, IB-DP Mathematics II, IB-DP Mathematics Studies II, are allowable mathematics courses higher than Algebra I for IB students.
-Cambridge IGCSE Mathematics I may be accepted in lieu of Algebra I and Cambridge IGSE Extended Sequence may be accepted in lieu of Integrated Math I. One (1) of the four (4) required Carnegie units for mathematics may be in AP Computer Science Principles.
+MYP Geometry, MYP Algebra II, IB-DP Mathematics I, IB-DP Mathematics II, IB-DP Mathematical Studies I, and IB-DP Mathematical Studies II are allowable mathematics courses higher than Algebra I for IB students.
+Cambridge IGCSE Mathematics I may be accepted in lieu of Algebra I. One (1) of the four (4) required Carnegie units for mathematics may be in AP Computer Science Principles.
 If used for a mathematics unit, AP Computer Science Principles cannot then also be used for a science or computer science unit.
 For approved Career and Technical course substitutions see Appendix A-12.

-One (1) of the four (4) required Carnegie units for science may be in AP Computer Science Principles.
+One (1) of the three (3) required Carnegie units for science may be in AP Computer Science Principles.
 If used for a mathematics unit, AP Computer Science Principles cannot then also be used for a mathematics or computer science unit.
 For approved Career and Technical course substitutions see Appendix A-12.
 Coordinated Science I or Cambridge IGCSE Biology may be accepted in lieu of Biology.
+The following courses may be accepted for a science credit above Biology: any AP, Cambridge, or IB-DP science course, any approved dual credit natural or physical science course, any MDE-approved Special Topics in Science course, Botany, Chemistry, Earth and Space Science, Environmental Science, Genetics, Human Anatomy and Physiology, Marine and Aquatic Science I and II, Physical Science, Physics, Zoology I and II, PLTW Principles of Engineering, PLTW Engineering Design and Development, PLTW Human Body Systems, PLTW Medical Interventions.

-Based on the 2018 Mississippi College- and Career- Readiness Standards for Social Studies, AP World History, DC World Civilization I, AP European History, or DC Western Civilization I may be accepted in lieu of the required World History from the Age of Enlightenment to Present course.
+Based on the-2018 2022 Mississippi College- and Career- Readiness Standards for Social Studies, AP World History, DC World Civilization II, AP European History, or DC Western Civilization III may be accepted in lieu of the required World History from the Age of Enlightenment to Present course.
 AP United States History or DC United States History II may be accepted in lieu of the required U.S. History from Post-reconstruction to Present course.
 A student taking an AP or DC course in lieu of a course with a required end-of-course state test shall take the requisite MAAP test.
 AP Government and Politics: United States and DC American National may be accepted in lieu of the required United States Government course.
 IB-DP History of the Americas I may be accepted in lieu of the required Mississippi Studies, Economics, and/or U.S. Government courses for students enrolled in the IB program.
 MYP U.S. Government may be accepted in lieu of the required Government course for students enrolled in the IB program.
 Cambridge IGCSE American History or Cambridge International AS level history may be accepted in lieu of the required U.S. History from Post-reconstruction to Present course.